 Depending on the type of route you follow, there are various options one can take on the CA journey i.e. traditional corporate roles, entrepreneurial (smaller business) roles etc.

-I went with entrepreneurial roles to allow for versatility and a wider scope of responsibilities i.e. I am not limited to traditional finance but more engaged as a commercial strategic partner, therefore gaining wider experience in various aspects of business.
+I went with entrepreneurial roles to allow for versatility and a wider scope of responsibilities i.e. I am not limited to traditional finance but more engaged as a commercial strategic partner, therefore gaining wider experience in various aspects of the business.

 Starting my own business, and subsequently working in smaller organisations and start-ups has helped me gain practical real-life experiences very early in my career.